 Shorts are the most obvious choice for sneakers, but can also be the most difficult to pull off.
 Why?
 Shorts and sneakers can appear more gym-worthy, than a casual summer outfit that is perfectly stylish.
 For this reason, keep the white sneaker lean and slim looking, worn without socks and low cut in silhouette.

-Canvas are a cooler option but look a lot less ‘expensive’, so if you’re wearing tailored chino shorts and a relaxed blazer, stick to leather to maintain the dressier vibes.
+Canvas is a cooler option but looks a lot less ‘expensive’, so if you’re wearing tailored chino shorts and a relaxed blazer, stick to leather to maintain the dressier vibes.

 With shorts, treat the white sneaker like you would a pair of driving loafers or boat shoes, pairing the footwear with other Sunday-cruising items: a plain fitted tee, comfortable shorts and aviator shades.
 Now, go get lost on the open road.